Ruppert Jones

-Ruppert Sanderson Jones (born March 12, 1955) is an American former Major League Baseball center fielder.
-He was the first player selected in the 1976 Major League Baseball expansion draft by the Seattle Mariners.
+Ruppert Sanderson Jones (born March 12, 1955) is an American former professional baseball center fielder who played for six Major League Baseball (MLB) teams.
+He was the first player selected in the 1976 MLB expansion draft by the Seattle Mariners.
+He was an All-Star for the Mariners in 1977 and the San Diego Padres in 1982.
+He won the 1984 World Series with the Detroit Tigers.
+He played for the Hanshin Tigers of Nippon Professional Baseball in part of the 1986 season.

+Early life

+Jones was born in Dallas, Texas, and moved to California as a pre-teen.
+He played baseball, basketball and football at Berkeley High School in Berkeley, California, earning all-East Bay honors in each sport.
+He received scholarship offers to play college football at Arizona State University, Oregon State University and the University of California, but he chose to purse baseball as he considered himself a better outfielder than wide receiver.

+Playing career

 Kansas City Royals

-Jones was born in Dallas and moved to California as a pre-teen.
-He played baseball, basketball and football at Berkeley High School in Berkeley, California, earning all-East Bay honors in each sport.
-He received scholarship offers to play football at Arizona State University, Oregon State University and the University of California, but opted to focus on baseball as he considered himself a better outfielder than wide receiver.

-He was drafted by the Kansas City Royals in the third round of the 1973 Major League Baseball draft.
-After three seasons in their farm system, in which he batted .287 with 38 home runs and 173 runs batted in, Jones went into Spring training 1976 competing for the open outfield job in right field.
-Though he had a decent Spring, he was beaten out by Tom Poquette, and reassigned to triple A Omaha just as the regular season was set to begin.
+The Kansas City Royals selected Jones in the third round of the 1973 Major League Baseball draft.
+After three seasons in their farm system, in which he batted .287 with 38 home runs and 173 runs batted in (RBI), Jones went into spring training in 1976 competing for the team's starting right field job.
+Though he had a decent spring, he was beaten out by Tom Poquette and reassigned to Triple-A Omaha to begin the season.

-After batting .262 with nineteen home runs and 73 RBIs in half a season with the Omaha Royals, Jones earned a call up to the majors for the second half of the 1976 season.
-He was the hero of his second major league game, going two-for-five and driving in three runs to lead the Royals to an 8–3 victory over the Chicago White Sox.
+After batting .262 with 19 home runs and 73 RBI in half a season with the Omaha Royals, Jones earned a call up to the majors for the second half of the season.
+He was the hero of his second major league game, going 2-for-5 and driving in three runs to lead the Royals to an 8–3 victory over the Chicago White Sox.
 For the season, he batted .216 with one home run and seven RBIs as a fourth outfielder and left-handed bat off the bench.